Kevin McCloud’s favourite Grand Designs

 4. Monty’s Underground Home (Series five, 2005)

-Planning permission took 2.5 years for this stunning property, and two tree preservation orders were issued.
-The £220,000 underground home features a retractable roof that measures 10.5 sqm.
+Planning permission took 2.5 years for this stunning underground home in Peckham, south east London, and two tree preservation orders were issued.
+The home, which cost £220,000 to build (including the plot), features a retractable roof that measures 10.5 sqm.
 Other features include an LED light fitting that doubles as a shower, and a bed that slides away to reveal a bath.

 Kevin McCloud says: ‘With its hidden baths and sinks, there is a magical side to this home. ’